fagun18/Fagun-XSS-Recon/README.md

 ## ✨ What is it?

-xss0rRecon is a guided recon and filtering toolkit that prepares high‑signal URL targets for XSS testing.
+FagunXssRecon is a guided recon and filtering toolkit that prepares high‑signal URL targets for XSS testing.
 It automates domain enumeration, crawling, de‑duplication, parameter discovery, and smart reduction—so you can spend time validating real findings.

 ## 🤝 Who uses it